Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 • End the day with ice cream by the riverfront steps

-Diego’s Tip: Toulouse is compact and walkable—no need to rush.
-If you’re traveling with kids, adjust the pacing and swap museums for playground stops.
+Diego’s Tip: Toulouse is compact and very walkable, no need to rush.
+If you’re traveling with kids, slow down the pace and swap a museum or two for a stop at a square or park.

 Best Day Trips From Toulouse (Quick Overview + Full Guide)